 Roche assays are developed according to WHO standards.
-They deliver consistent quality and collectively set the standard of performance across broad range of testing needs.
+They deliver consistent quality and collectively set the standard of performance across a broad range of testing needs.

 Bringing IVD workflow gains to lab developed testing

 The cobas omni Utility Channel on the cobas® 6800/8800 Systems enables a broader testing menu by consolidating open channel assays with Roche in vitro diagnostics (IVD) assays on a single platform.
 Open channel assays may include IVD assays, as well as routine lab developed tests (LDTs).
-The ability to consolidate and automate a wider array of testing on a single platform helps to increase operational efficiency, maximize laboratory space and minimize capital investment.
+The ability to consolidate and automate a wider array of testing on a single platform helps to increase operational efficiency, maximise laboratory space and minimise capital investment.

 Expanding coverage and extending confidence with advanced approaches to testing